-Keep folding (with the crease perpendicular to the colors) and pressing the sheet through the pasta machine on the thickest setting until you have a blend that you like.
-As you can see, I like to stop the blending when there are still gently streaks of colors going through the shades.
+Keep folding (with the crease perpendicular to the colors) and pressing the sheet through the clay conditioning machine on the thickest setting until you have a blend that you like.
+As you can see, I stopped the blending when there are still gently streaks of colors going through the shades.
 This is a variation on the Skinner Blend.

-Using the Super Slicer, cut off two pieces across the blend that are as wide as your frame.
+Using the clay blade, cut off two pieces across the blend that are as wide as your frame.
 Lay the two pieces across the top and the bottom portions of the frame to see how close they are in length to the wood.

 Sheet White through the clay conditioning machine on the thickest setting.
 Back the remaining blended sheet with the White sheet.

-Press the White/Blended sheet through the pasta machine on the thickest setting and again on the second thickest setting (without folding it) to thin it.
+Press the White/Blended sheet through the clay conditioning machine on the thickest setting and again on the second thickest setting (without folding it) to thin it.

 Cut curved pieces from the White/Blend sheet using the flexible blade.